holochain/holochain/docs/specs/src/hwp_3_correctness.md

 #### Eclipse Attacks

-An Eclipse Attack happens when a newly joining node is prevented from ever joining the main/honest networkbecause it initially connects to a dishonest node which only ever shares information about other colluding dishonest nodes.
+An Eclipse Attack happens when a newly joining node is prevented from ever joining the main/honest network because it initially connects to a dishonest node which only ever shares information about other colluding dishonest nodes.
 This attack is specific to gossip-based peer-to-peer networks such as Bitcoin, Holochain, and DHTs like IPFS.

 Holochain apps bypass the risk of an Eclipse Attacks by providing an address for a bootstrap service which ensures your first connection is to a trusted or honest peer.
 If an application fails to provide a bootstrap service, nodes will try connecting via https://bootstrap.holochain.org which provides initial trusted peers, if those have been specified.
 If not specified, the default bootstrap service provides random access to any and all peers using the app, which at least ensures nodes cannot be partitioned from honest peers.

-Application developers can take steps to further protect their users by providing in-app methods of exchanging signed pings with known nodes (such as a progenetor, migrator, notary, witness, or initial admin node) so a node can ensure it is not partitioned from the real network.
+Application developers can take steps to further protect their users by providing in-app methods of exchanging signed pings with known nodes (such as a progenitor, migrator, notary, witness, or initial admin node) so a node can ensure it is not partitioned from the real network.

 ### Human​ ​Error